alashtal/M-O-E_Portfolio/README.md

 ## UX (User Experience)
  This website is desigened to be responsive on a range of devices which is smooth to navigate for potential recruiters/customers and it showcases a developers skills, the main focus for the website’s owner is to present his knowledge in developing and manifest digital ideas to reality.
  Potential customers can request projects such as fully responsive front-end static website’s with the addition of back-end functionality, another project can be a mobile application as well.

-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.

----

 - ### User stories